 The default Depot is always linked to a single user.
 Using the Host Server Admin Console, it is possible to create Depots that are not linked to a particular user.
 Each TeamDrive Client that has a Depot file can create Spaces within it.
 A Depot must always be assigned to a TeamDrive user when it is created via the Web Interface .
 This is the Depot owner, and only they can later expand the storage space from their TeamDrive Client by using the upgrade button.

-To set up a new Depot, click in the navigation on Space Depots -> Add New Depot.
+To set up a new Depot, click Space Depots -> Add New Depot in the navigation bar.

-First select a user from the selection list to which the Depot will be assigned.
-Use the Filter Selection input field to search for a specific username after clicking the Apply button.
+- Click Edit to select a user from the selection list to which the Depot will be assigned.
+Use the Selection Filter input field to search for a specific username after clicking the Apply button.
 Click the desired username and click OK to finish the selection.

-Any account number can likewise be selected and can be used as a reference for other systems.
+- An account number used as a reference for other systems.

 Increasing Volume Storage Space¶

 The first scaling strategy is to add additional volumes to increase the available storage capacity.
 You should consider adding more volumes (or increase the size of a volume), if any existing volume reaches 60% of utilization.